Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/humanoid/hobgoblin-captain.md

 NoteIcon: monster
 BestiaryType: humanoid (goblinoid)
 SourceType: Bestiary
-BookSource: Monster Manual p.
-186, Hoard of the Dragon Queen, Princes of the Apocalypse, Storm King's Thunder, Waterdeep: Dungeon of the Mad Mage, Baldur's Gate: Descent Into Avernus, Dragonlance: Shadow of the Dragon Queen
+BookSource: "Monster Manual p.
+186, Hoard of the Dragon Queen, Princes of the Apocalypse, Storm King's Thunder, Waterdeep: Dungeon of the Mad Mage, Baldur's Gate: Descent Into Avernus, Dragonlance: Shadow of the Dragon Queen"
 ---
 # [Hobgoblin Captain](2-Mechanics/CLI/bestiary/humanoid/hobgoblin-captain.md)
 *Source: Monster Manual p.
 186, Hoard of the Dragon Queen, Princes of the Apocalypse, Storm King's Thunder, Waterdeep: Dungeon of the Mad Mage, Baldur's Gate: Descent Into Avernus, Dragonlance: Shadow of the Dragon Queen*